Sahir Ludhianvi: Career

 In 1943, Sahir settled in Lahore.
 There, he completed Talkhiyaan (Bitterness) (1945), his first published work in Urdu.
 He was member of All India Students Federation.
 Sahir edited Urdu magazines such as Adab-e-Lateef, Shahkaar, Prithlari, and Savera and became a member of the Progressive Writers' Association.
 However, when he made controversial statements promoting Communism, a warrant for his arrest was issued by the Government of Pakistan.
 In 1949, after partition, Sahir fled from Lahore to Delhi.
 After eight weeks, Sahir moved to Bombay.
 He later lived in Andheri, a suburb of Mumbai.
 There, his neighbours included Gulzar, a poet and lyricist and Krishan Chander, an Urdu litterateur.
-In the 1970s, Sahir built a bungalow which he called Parchaiyaan (Shadows), after one of his works, and lived there until his death.